 Maricopa County officials took to Twitter and sympathetic media channels to deny the allegations and minimize the report’s findings.
 They claimed the results were mistaken and that they had provided everything in the Senate’s subpoena, despite several key items still being withheld.

-Members of the Maricopa County Board of Supervisors, as well as Ken Bennett, Senate liason for the audit, presented testimony to Federal Congress’ Oversight Committee on the findings, during which the county admitted to removed election files from machines prior to the audit.
+Members of the Maricopa County Board of Supervisors, as well as Ken Bennett, Senate liason for the audit, presented testimony to Federal Congress’ Oversight Committee on the findings, during which the county admitted to removing election files from machines prior to the audit.
 20

 Dr. Shiva, who ran the audit of ballot envelopes, held a follow-up open discussion forum on the Maricopa Audit, open to Republicans, Democrats and state/county officials.
 See the full video and our summary here.